 Chopsticks have been used as key eating utensils in China for centuries.
-In fact, chopsticks were first invented in ancient China before their use spread to the rest of the East Asian countries including Japan and Korea.
-Their use later spread further to other countries like Vietnam, Thailand, Malaysia, Indonesia, Taiwan, and the Philippines though Chinese immigrants who settled there and China’s growing cultural influence in the region.
+In fact, chopsticks were first invented in ancient China before their use spread to other East Asian countries, including Japan and Korea.
+Their use later spread further to places like Vietnam, Thailand, Malaysia, Indonesia, Taiwan, and the Philippines though Chinese immigrants who settled there and China’s growing cultural influence in the region.

 The earliest evidence of chopsticks suggests that they were likely used as cooking and perhaps serving instruments rather than primary eating utensils, but over time, chopsticks – along with the spoon – became the must-haves at the Chinese dinner table.

 Types of Chopsticks

 Chopsticks are shaped, equal-length pairs of sticks that have been smoothed and commonly tapered with the thinnest ends used for picking up pieces of food.
 Though most Americans are familiar with the wooden or even plastic chopsticks offered at their favorite Asian restaurants, chopsticks have historically been made from a variety of materials including bamboo and stainless steel.
-Though rare, they have even been fashioned from ivory, jade, porcelain, and even gold.
+They have also been fashioned from ivory, jade, porcelain, and even gold.
 The style of chopsticks varies from country to country, with different preferences for lengths and shapes.
 In China, people tend to prefer longer and thicker styles up to 25 centimeters (9.8 inches) long.